libavg/libavg/sphinxdoc/misc.rst

             This is unsupported.
 I don't think you can even buy the hardware anymore.

-        .. py:method:: __init__(AVGPlayer, port)

-            Opens a connection to the relais card(s) connected to a serial port.

         :param port:

             The port the device is connected to.
 The actual device file opened is :file:`/dev/ttyS<port>`.

         .. py:method:: get(card, index) -> value